 Some roofs do indeed need to be torn off and replaced, but the vast majority need only expert patching and recoating.
 Its much easier for a contractor to tear off something and start over because he has more control over the quality (and also make a lot more money) than to fix what’s there.
 So obviously a tear off is going to be an easy answer for them.
 The problem for you is tear offs cost a lot more money than patching and recoating.

 Give me a call and I’ll be happy to come out and look at your roof and provide a quote for repairing and re-coating it.
 If by chance it does need to be replaced I’ll tell you, but we don’t do replacements and I don’t have anyone I recommend.
 This way there is no motivation for me to push you to the more expensive option.
-Our work is also warrantied for a minimum of two years and up to six.
+Our work is also warrantied for a minimum of two years.

 Let the professionals do the work for you